 - Keep basic life insurance, paying 100% of the premium as a deferred retiree.
 Get health coverage elsewhere until retirement.
 Resume GIC health coverage at retirement.
 At retirement, the Commonwealth will contribute the prevailing contribution percentage for retirees.

-Procedure: Instruct the employee to check the deferred retirement block on the Insurance Enrollment and Change Form (Form-1), checking basic life insurance and signing it before sending it to the GIC.
+Procedure: Instruct the employee to check the deferred retirement block on the Employment Status Change Form (Form-1A), checking basic life insurance and signing it before sending it to the GIC.

 - Keep basic life and health insurance paying 100% of the premium until retirement.
-Advise the employee that if he or she gets coverage elsewhere before retirement, he/she may cancel health coverage, but the GIC suggest that the employee continue to keep basic life insurance.
+Advise the employee that if he or she gets coverage elsewhere before retirement, he/she may cancel health coverage, but the GIC suggests that the employee continue to keepbasic life insurance

-Procedure: Instruct the employee to check the deferred retiree block on Insurance Enrollment and Change Form (Form-1), indicate his/her life and health selection and sign it before sending it to the GIC.
+Procedure: Instruct the employee to check the deferred retiree block on Employment Status Change Form (Form-1A), indicate his/her life and health selection and sign it before sending it to the GIC.